How to Compute the Probability of a Word: Limitations

 \section{Limitations}

-The authors see limitations with both the theoretical and empirical aspects of this work.
+The authors see limitations in both the theoretical and empirical aspects of this work.
 Perhaps the main theoretical limitation is the lack of consideration of all potential corner cases which tokenisers might implement (similar to, e.g., those discussed in \cref{sec:corners}).
-The use of white space differs from language to language, and many corner cases of tokeniser behavior are designed specifically to handle this.
-There are likely other fixes to probability computations that would need to be derived in order to handle paradigms not discussed in \cref{sec:corners}.
+The use of white space differs from language to language, and many corner cases of tokeniser behaviour are designed specifically to handle this.
+There are likely other fixes to probability computations that would need to be derived to handle paradigms not discussed in \cref{sec:corners}.
 In Spanish, for instance, words following ``¿'' are usually not \bow-marked, and might thus require the use of an approach similar to \usebugfixcounter{bugfix:bowatbos}.
 Our theoretical results are also limited to autoregressive models.
 While the majority of today's language models meet this criterion, it is feasible that future language models would be designed differently and consequently, our methods would no longer be necessarily applicable.
 On the empirical side, a large limitation of our work is the exploration of the impact of our methods in only two studies.
-Further, our experiments are limited to English.
-Additional studies are thus needed to understand the full extent to which our corrections impact empirical results in other languages and in other areas of computational linguistics (and of NLP, more broadly).
+Additional studies are thus needed to understand the full extent to which our corrections impact empirical results in other areas of computational linguistics (and of NLP, more broadly).